External Ids for SLN Gene

 GeneCards Summary for SLN Gene

 SLN (Sarcolipin) is a Protein Coding gene.
 Diseases associated with SLN include Familial Atrial Fibrillation.
 Among its related pathways are Cardiac conduction and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include ATPase binding and enzyme regulator activity.
+Gene Ontology (GO) annotations related to this gene include ATPase binding and enzyme regulator activity.